Marketcircle/AXElements/README.markdown

 that allows code to be written in a very natural and declarative style that describes user interactions.

+## Documentation

+AXElements is documented using YARD, and includes a few small tutorials in the `docs` directory.
+The starting point is [here](docs/AXElements.markdown).

 ## General TODO

 - better super class choosing when creating classes at run time